 Losses occur as a result of things like natural disasters, fire, theft and other unexpected catastrophes.
 Bring along proof of the event in the form of police or fire reports, insurance claims and other official documentation that spells out what occurred and when.
 If you’ve received partial payment in the form of insurance or federal or state disaster relief, bring that along as well.

-There are two reasons you should bring blank checks along to your tax preparation appointment: if you owe, it’s a good idea to write the check right there and mail your payment in when you leave the office, and if you’ll be receiving a refund and would like it directly deposited into your bank account, you have the information on hand.
+There are two reasons you should bring blank checks along to your tax preparation appointment.
+The first is If you end up owing money, in which case it’s a good idea to write the check right there and mail your payment in when you leave the office.
+And on the other hand, if you’ll be receiving a tax refund and would like it directly deposited into your bank account, the accountant will already have the necessary information on hand.

 Bottom Line